SouthernMethodistUniversity/ds_1300/_sources/book/04_github_and_initial_setup.md

 ## Working on Notebooks

+1. Browser into "code" directory.
 1. Right-click on a notebook and select "Copy".
-2. Browse into your work directory.
+2. Browse into your "work" directory.
 3. Right-click with the directory and select "Paste".
 4. Double click the notebook to open.